-So, recently i started a new job in a fabric and craft shop.
+Sooo, recently i started a new job in a fabric and craft shop.
 Very exciting, yes.
-I like arts and crafts and all that shit and i used to go to that shop while in university to seek inspiration.
+I like arts&crafts and all that shit, and i used to go to that shop when i was in university to seek inspiration.
 I know that sewing, or even better – crochet, had not that much to do with my interior design course, but inspiration works in strange ways sometimes.

 I got very excited when i saw a vacancy pop up in that store in my local branch.
 For some reason i suddenly really wanted to work there.
 Maybe i was simply sick of job-hunting but i thought it would be very interesting and i would definitely learn new things while working there.

 So far i had done some crochet and a little bit of knitting, oh, and cross-stitching, and i enjoyed it, but had never done sewing.
 Well years ago in school i did my fair share of sewing, but i was a lazy bum and my nan ended up doing all the work for me, so i can’t say i got much out of those classes unfortunately.
 I am truly ashamed and sad for all the opportunities and knowledge i’ve wasted.

 Anyhow, i applied, got the job, started working and barely two weeks in – i already started sewing. ^_^

 I think only a week in into my new job (first pay day to be precise) i bought my first fabric and borrowed a sewing machine from my co-worker Helen.
 She is very lovely person by the way.

 She advised me to start with something simple at first, like a cushion or a pencil case.
 Ease my way into the whole sewing business, but that doesn’t sound like me, does it.
 No, I decided to get plush jersey and to make a pair of comfy trousers to wear around the house.